kemilad/prometheus-federation-and-thanos-k8s-webinar/README.md

 # Prometheus Federation And Thanos [Kubernetes Sri Lanka Webinar]
-### The Webinar On YouTube: https://youtu.be/h369W9SMQfk
+### The Webinar Session On YouTube: https://youtu.be/h369W9SMQfk

 ## Assumptions and prerequisites